Security Advisory

 Do adopt the following measures to prevent your bank account from being compromised:

 • NEVER disclose your online banking login details such as your Organisation ID, User ID, PIN, or OTPs to anyone.
 OCBC Bank employees will never request your PIN and/or OTP.
+Banks will not transfer calls to any party outside the bank, such as the Police or government officials.

 • DO NOT respond to or authorise any authentication requests (through your OneToken or hardware token) if you did not initiate any online banking transaction.